solarekm/wsl2/wsl2_basic_config/README.md

 # WSL2 Basic Configuration

-This directory contains scripts and configuration files to set up a basic working environment within the Windows Subsystem for Linux (WSL), tested with the Ubuntu-22.04 distribution.
+This directory contains scripts and configuration files to set up a basic working environment within the Windows Subsystem for Linux (WSL), tested with the Ubuntu-24.04 distribution.

 ## Contents

 - `.bashrc_extra` - Contains additional bash shell configuration commands.
-- `config.sh` - A shell script to automate the setup of your WSL environment with Ubuntu-22.04.
+- `config.sh` - A shell script to automate the setup of your WSL environment with Ubuntu-24.04.
-- `py_libraries` - A list of Python libraries to be installed.
-- `req_packages` - A file listing required system packages.

 ## Configuration Steps

-To properly set up your WSL environment using the provided scripts and configuration files, specifically tailored for Ubuntu-22.04, follow these steps:
+To properly set up your WSL environment using the provided scripts and configuration files, specifically tailored for Ubuntu-24.04, follow these steps:

 1. Open your WSL terminal and navigate to the directory where you have placed these files.